lyngklip/structjs/README.md

 If the first character is not one of these, '>' is assumed.

 > **Differences from Python struct:**
-> Python struct has more options that doesn't make as much sense for javascript.
+> Python struct has more options that don't make as much sense for javascript.
 > No '@', '=', '!'.
 Use '>' for '!'.
 > No native support.
 > No alignment.
 Use 'x' for padding.